Omkar-Chaskar/Do-You-Know-Me-/README.md

 # Do-You-Know-Me-
 Assignment 1 from Neog camp level Zero
-# Lets play whith our friends
+# Lets play with our friends
  How much they know me..
  This is Simple Node.js CLI project.
  Practice project for beginner to learn and enjoy there learning with friends.